Usage

 Component Update Mechanism

 mdui components are built using Lit, a lightweight library that streamlines the development of Web Components.
-Understanding the rendering and update mechanism of the components can enhance your experience when using mdui components.
+Understanding how components render and update can improve your experience with mdui components.

 When you modify the properties of mdui components, the components will re-render.
 However, this re-rendering is not synchronous.
-When multiple property values change at the same time, Lit buffers these changes until the next update cycle.
-This approach ensures that each component re-renders only once, regardless of the number of property changes.
-Only the parts of the shadow DOM where changes have occurred will be re-rendered.
+When multiple property values change at the same time, Lit batches these changes until the next update cycle.
+This approach ensures that each component re-renders only once, regardless of how many properties change.
+Only the parts of the shadow DOM that actually change will be re-rendered.

 In the example below, we set the disabled JavaScript property of a button to true and immediately query its HTML attribute.
 However, the component hasn't had a chance to re-render yet, so the queried HTML attribute remains false: